How To Dry & Preserve Flowers Inside Books

 To apply additional pressure and aid in the flattening process, place more books or a heavy object on top of the closed book.

-This step ensures even distribution of pressure, resulting in well-preserved flowers with flattened forms.
+This step gives even distribution of pressure, resulting in well-preserved flowers with flattened forms.

 8. Monitoring the Drying Process